jbampton/eclipse-cheatsheets-to-dita-to-pdf/README.md

 Project Set Up, Build and Run.

-1. 	- Download Eclipse Mars and install and then open.
+1. 	- Download Eclipse Mars at https://eclipse.org/downloads/ and install and then open.
 	- Clone Git repo
-	- Switch your Eclipse workspace to the parent of the folder above.
+	- Switch your Eclipse workspace to the parent of the folder you cloned into
 	- Then go -> File -> New -> Project
 	- Select 'Java Project' click next
 	- Enter 'eclipse-cheatsheets-to-dita-to-pdf' in the Project Name field